biosimulators/Biosimulators_simulator_template/README.md

 ## Development team
 This template was developed by the [Center for Reproducible Biomedical Modeling](http://reproduciblebiomodels.org) and the [Karr Lab](https://www.karrlab.org) at the Icahn School of Medicine at Mount Sinai in New York.

+## Contributing to the template
+We enthusiastically welcome contributions to the template!
+Please see the [guide to contributing](CONTRIBUTING.md) and the [developer's code of conduct](CODE_OF_CONDUCT.md).

+## Acknowledgements
+This work was supported by National Institutes of Health awards P41EB023912 and R35GM119771 and the Icahn Institute for Data Science and Genomic Technology.

 ## Questions and comments
 Please contact the [Center for Reproducible Biomedical Modeling](mailto:info@reproduciblebiomodels.org) with any questions or comments.